 Horizon 2020: I have been granted an MSCA Individual Fellowship to study the impact of nature on cognitive and emotional well-being.
 We are investigating this broad topic using a combination of techniques, including VR with integrated eye tracking, portable EEG, and deep learning.
 Part of this work was presented at ECVP 2022 and VSS 2023.

 Damiano, C., Wilder, J., Zhou, E.Y., Walther, D.B., and Wagemans, J. (2021) -- We investigated the roles of both local and global symmetry in subjective complexity, pleasure, and interest judgements of natural scenes, using a canonical correlation analysis.
 The analysis revealed two significant canonical roots.
 In the first root, we found that the presence of local symmetry and vertical global symmetry reduces complexity and renders scenes boring and unpleasant.
 Conversely, in the second root, local symmetry and horizontal symmetry were positively related to pleasure and interest.
-This work was presented at last year's V-VSS and is published in Psychology of Aesthetics, Creativity, and the Arts (see paper).
+This work was presented at V-VSS 2020 and is published in Psychology of Aesthetics, Creativity, and the Arts (see paper).
 Stimuli and data are available here.

 We are conducting a study to understand how spatial frequency filtering choices affect results of rapid threat detection studies.
 We find that when contrast is normalized across low- and high-spatial freqeuncy filtered images, there is no longer an advantage of low spatial frequencies for rapid threat detection.
 This work was presented at VSS 2022.
 Stay tuned for the full paper coming soon!